About MeRO

 Everything always was, and always will be, completely free for their patients – medical treatment, food, accomodation, medications – everything.

 Where does MeRO operate: MeRO rents a multi-story building known as the Shelter in Kathmandu.
 This is a home-away- from-home for up to 20 patients and their care-givers, most of whom come from remote regions.
-Many are heavily in debt by the time they come to MeRO and all have no one else to turn to and nowhere else to go.
+Many are heavily in debt by the time they come to MeRO and often patients have been referred by or rescued from district hospitals.

 WHAT DOES MeRO DO?
 MeRO improves health outcomes by enabling access to health care using funds sourced through donations and grants, both locally and internationally.
 Both us and another organisation in the Netherlands called Stichting Care4Nepal help fund their work.